cjlee112/pygr/doc/rest/tutorials/ucsc_ensembl.rst

   >>> exon_db = iface.exon_db

-Keys of this database follow the standard Ensembl convention for stable exon idenitifiers, 'ENSExxxxxxxxxxx'.
+Keys of this database follow the standard Ensembl convention for stable exon identifiers, 'ENSExxxxxxxxxxx'.
 For instance:

 .. doctest::